qkennedy/template-node-project/README.md

-# Getting Started with Create React App
+# Getting Started with A template project

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 This is using:
 CRA for the frontend currently
 SQLite + Express for the rest API

+## Running

 ## Available Scripts